z1nek/homework_sfteng/README.md

 - Permissions: Run the script with appropriate permissions to access process information.
 - Telegram Bot Errors: The bot automatically retries on errors after 30 seconds.
 - Process Names: Make sure the process names in tracked_games exactly match the executable names on your system.

- License

-This project is provided as-is without warranty.
-Feel free to modify and use it for personal purposes.